mmmcgill1232/mmmcgill1232.github.io/about.md

 Check out my personal [DeviantArt](http://mmmcgill1232.deviantart.com/) page for various artwork I've done, both for the game and just for fun.

 I'll be posting gameplay footage to [Youtube](https://www.youtube.com/user/mmmcgill1232) as I have more to show.
-I also have an ongoing F.E.A.R. playthrough there if you enjoy that kind of thing.

 ### Contact me